 The previous exceptions by collective labour agreements will remain in force as long as they are not renegotiated.

-- Companies that employ 20 workers or more (expressed in full-time equivalent) will have to draw up a training plan for their employees every year.
+Training - Companies that employ 20 workers or more (expressed in full-time equivalent) will have to draw up a training plan for their employees every year.
 The training plan must be drawn up after consultation with the works council or (in the absence of a works council) the trade union delegation or (in the absence of a trade union delegation) the employees.

 - Companies, employing ten or more employees (expressed in full-time equivalent), will have to implement an individual training right, which will gradually be increased from three learning days per year in 2022 to five learning days as from 2024.
-Learning days can be attended during or outside working hours (with payment of normal the wages).

-- A “transition trajectory” is created.
+New features in the event of redundancy - A “transition trajectory” is created.
 An employee will be allowed to be placed at the disposal of another employer-user during the performance of his notice period through an employment mediation service or a temporary work agency (interim bureau).

 The employer will have to pay the wages the employer-user would normally pay (without exceeding the current wages the employee has with the employer).
 The employer-user must pay a proportion of the wages to the employer.